 “I’m sorry Chris, I don’t know that place, please tell me what it looks like..”

 Dubrovnik by night

-” Well, it’s a square right under the city wall, there is the hotel (previously described), there is a shop selling vegetables, a house (#15 – the same number as are looking for), with two stone steps and many pots of flowers in front, there is a person selling shawls, there is another AirBnB, there are steps up to the city walls, there is a mural of King Kong, there is a lunatic asylum, four second hand London double decker buses, a model of an A380, a French patisserie, a statue of Winston Churchill and 15 black sheep and a camel grazing in someone’s front yard…”
+There is a person selling shawls, there is another AirBnB, there are steps up to the city walls, there is a mural of King Kong.
+There is a lunatic asylum, four second hand London double decker buses and a model of an A380.
+Then there is a French patisserie, a statue of Winston Churchill and 15 black sheep and a camel grazing in someone’s front yard…”